sez11a/liferay-learn/docs/dxp/7.x/en/site-building/developer-guide/developing-page-fragments/using-the-fragments-editor.md

    `Clay <https://clayui.com/>`_ is Liferay's Web implementation of `Lexicon <https://lexicondesign.io/docs/lexicon/>`_ that provides a `Bootstrap <https://getbootstrap.com/>`_-based component library.
 ```

 Next an `img` element specifies an [editable image](../reference/fragments/fragment-specific-tags-reference.md#making-images-editable) .
 The `card-img-top` class places the image atop the Fragment's card.
-The default image source is Liferay's Lexicon symbol, but the `data-lft-editable-[id|type]` attributes allow users to set a different image.
+The default image source is Liferay's Lexicon symbol, but the `data-lfr-editable-[id|type]` attributes allow users to set a different image.

 The `<div class="card-body">` element wraps the card's title, text, and button.
-All of the `data-lft-editable-[id|type]` attributes make all of these elements [editable](../reference/fragments/fragment-specific-tags-reference.md) .
+All of the `data-lfr-editable-[id|type]` attributes make all of these elements [editable](../reference/fragments/fragment-specific-tags-reference.md) .

 Here is CSS to use with the Marketing Card Fragment: